Here’s What You Should Know About the New ‘HardRock Summit’

 He said allowing the public into the more traditional trade event helps them better understand the supply chain and creates transparency.

 “When we can take the consumer with us into these fairs, into these markets, then we can create much more trust with them.”

 The HardRock Summit will also feature special exhibits and events, including the possibility of a rhodochrosite exhibition showcasing top-quality specimens from Colorado.
-(The storied Sweet Home mine is located just southeast of Denver.)
+(The storied Sweet Home Mine is located just southwest of Denver.)

 There will also be plenty of education, both for consumers and the trade.

 Ultimately, while the summit will leverage the connection between the goods at both events and aim to build a community, organizers want to make sure they’re building the business aspect to make it worth it for exhibitors and buyers alike, Keilmann said.